openfaas/openfaas.github.io/_posts/2025-09-17-optimise-openfaas-aws-costs.md

 If you have environments that sound like this: Dev, QA, UAT, Staging, Pre-Prod, DR, Prod, then OpenFaaS could work out quite expensive.

 To optimise your costs, you may want to reevaluate whether you *really need* as many as 7 different Kubernetes clusters to test your functions in before finally rolling them out to production.
-For OpenFaaS for Enterprises, we can sometimes offer custom package for this type of secenario, so definitely reach out to us for a call.
+For OpenFaaS for Enterprises, we can sometimes offer custom package for this type of scenario, so definitely reach out to us for a call.

 An alternative option when you have many environments is to use OpenFaaS for Enterprises and its multiple-namespace support.
 In this way, the various environments become Kubernetes namespaces that are isolated from one another.
 It's also ideal for centrally managed IT, FaaS offered as a service to employees, and for multi-tenant environments.